Shake Your Groove Thing

-"Shake Your Groove Thing" is a song by R&B duo Peaches & Herb.
+"Shake Your Groove Thing" is a Disco song from 1979 by R&B duo Peaches & Herb.
 The single reached No. 5 on the U.S. Billboard Hot 100 and No. 4 on the Billboard R&B chart.
-It also reached No. 2 for four weeks on the Billboard Disco chart in 1978.
+It also reached No. 2 for four weeks on the Billboard Disco chart in 1979.
 The song spent 22 weeks on the American charts and became a Gold record.

-The song was Peaches & Herb's first return to the charts in seven years.
+The song was Peaches & Herb's return to the charts after an absence of seven years.
 It was their first hit with the third "Peaches", Linda Greene.